Asynchronous Reconfiguration with Byzantine Failures: Introduction

 These proposals tend to ensure that the clients reach a form of ``loose'' agreement on the currently active configurations, which can be naturally expressed via the \emph{lattice agreement} abstraction~\cite{lattice-hagit,gla}.
 We allow clients to (temporarily) live in different worlds, as long as these worlds are properly ordered.
 For example, we may represent a configuration as a set of \emph{updates} (additions and removals of replicas) and require that all installed configurations should be related by containment.
-A configuration becomes \emph{stale} as soon as it is subsumed by a new one representing a proper superset of updates.
+A configuration becomes \emph{stale} as soon as a new configuration representing a proper superset of updates is installed.

-\myparagraph{Challenges of Byzantine fault-tolerant reconfiguration.} In this paper, we focus on \emph{Byzantine fault-tolerant} reconfiguration mechanism.
-We had to address here several challenges, specific to dynamic systems with Byzantine faults, which \confirmed{make it hard to benefit} from existing crash fault-tolerant reconfigurable solutions.
+\myparagraph{Challenges of Byzantine fault-tolerant reconfiguration.} In this paper, \needsrev{we focus on \emph{Byzantine fault-tolerant} reconfiguration.} We have to address here several challenges, specific to dynamic systems with Byzantine faults, \needsrev{which does not allow to simply employ the existing crash fault-tolerant solutions.}

 First, when we build a system out of lower-level components, we need to make sure that the outputs provided by these components are ``authentic''.
 Whenever a (potentially Byzantine) process claims to have obtained a \emph{value} $v$ (e.g., a new configuration estimate) from an underlying object (e.g., Lattice Agreement), it should also provide a \emph{proof} $\sigma$ that can be independently verified by every correct process.
-The proof typically consists of \confirmed{digital signatures} provided by a quorum of replicas of some configuration.
+The proof typically consists of digital signatures provided by a quorum of replicas of some configuration.
 We abstract this requirement out by equipping the object with a function $\fVerifyOutputValue$ that returns a boolean value, provided $v$ and $\sigma$.
 When invoked by a correct process, the function returns $\iTrue$ if and only if $v$ has indeed been produced by the object.
 When ``chaining'' the objects, i.e., adopting the output $v$ provided by an object $A$ as an input for another object $B$, which is the typical scenario in our system, a correct process invokes $A.\fVerifyOutputValue(v,\sigma)$, where $\sigma$ is the proof associated with $v$ by the implementation of $A$.
 This way, only values actually produced by $A$ can be used as inputs to $B$.